My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 It’s called Purevia Beetroot.

-Three things made the difference for her.
+Three things made the difference for me.

 - Support the body’s second nitric oxide production pathway — the one that doesn’t require estrogen